 Labour and employment law is a legal discipline that is very national in its nature – which is all the more reason to have a strong and effective international network of legal experts.

-Norrbom Vinding is a member of Ius Laboris, an alliance of law firms with labour and employment law as their core competence.
-The alliance is represented by 1,400 lawyers in more than 50 countries, most of those places with lawyers who are regarded as the best in their field.
+Norrbom Vinding is a member of Ius Laboris, Global HR Lawyers, an alliance of law firms with labour and employment law as their core competence.
+The alliance is represented by 1,500 lawyers in 57 countries, most of those places with lawyers who are regarded as the best in their field.

 We can therefore provide expert advice from almost any country and set up a cross-border expert team for international projects within 24 hours (or even faster).

 We e.g. have experience in developing and implementing terms and conditions of employment and remuneration structures across national borders, advising employers who wish to set up business in a given country and assisting multinationals in conducting cross-border restructuring exercises.

 Norrbom Vinding also works closely together with a large number of other law firms around the world.
 Our strong international network builds on many years of cooperation in cross-border projects and more than 20 years of active participation in the Human Resources Section of the International Bar Association (IBA).
 In this context, we were e.g. one of the promoters of the Global Employment Institute (GEI).

 - advised Danish companies on secondment abroad as well as advised international companies on secondment to Denmark